glouppe/info8010-deep-learning/lecture4.md

 The network predicts class scores and bounding-box regressions, and .bold[although the output comes from fully connected layers, it has a 2D structure].

-- Unlike sliding window techniques, YOLO is threfore capable of reasoning globally about the image when making predictions.
+- Unlike sliding window techniques, YOLO is therefore capable of reasoning globally about the image when making predictions.
 - It sees the entire image during training and test time, so it implicitly encodes contextual information about classes as well as their appearance.

 .footnote[Credits: Francois Fleuret, [EE559 Deep Learning](https://fleuret.org/ee559/), EPFL.]